marcusnolan/restruction/README.md

             <img src="./static/images/readme/user_story_testing/user_story_testing1.4.png" style="max-height: 250px"/>
     5. I want to be able to contact an item owner easily without having to fill out multiple forms etc.
         - Contact details are shown on each item and you can do with them as you like rather than having to contact via email forms etc.
-        - The email and phone also intuitively trigger the devices default email service and phone service when clicked for user experience.
+        - The email and phone also intuitively trigger the device's default email service and phone service when clicked for user experience.

             <img src="./static/images/readme/user_story_testing/user_story_testing2.9.png" style="max-height: 250px"/>
     6. I want to determine the items condition easily through a description and image.
-        - Each item features both a condition section where the poster can describe it's current condition.
+        - Each item features a condition section where the poster can describe its current condition.
         - The image feature also means the user can determine the condition of the item themselves.

             <img src="./static/images/readme/user_story_testing/user_story_testing3.6.png" style="max-height: 250px"/>